nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### Answers:

+**FC 1**: The participant has just read the instructions, and might need some time to process them before they begin responding to the audio clip.
+<br>
-**FC 1**: 1.
+**FC 2**:  1.
 Keyboard Response 2.
 Click Response
 <br>
-**FC 2**: If you did not add the click response onto the button, then any click at all on the screen would result in a response, and would advance to the next trial.
+**FC 3**:  If you did not add the click response onto the button, then any click at all on the screen would result in a response, and would advance to the next trial.
 This is problematic because accidental clicks might lead to the participant providing incorrect responses.
 <br>
-**FC 3**:  The manipulations are randomizing the text of buttons, and matching the responses to these buttons.
-The manipulations put participants into two different groups who each get a different left and a different right button.
-<br>
+**FC 4**:  The manipulations change the position of the text on the buttons from appearing either on the left or the right button.
+If suit is on the left button, then sit will be on the right button and so on.
+Changing the text on the button between participants ensures that no bias is causing participants to respond in a particular position.
-**FC 4**: The participant will see an increase in progress on the screen that presents the stimulus.
+**FC 5**: The participant will see an increase in progress on the screen that presents the stimulus.
 They should not see a change in the progress bar on the screen in which they respond.
 If there were multiple increase progress components, then the progress would increase on both screens and would not be accurate to how much progress the participant had actually made.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### You are now ready to proceed with Worksheet G4!